CopilotSecurityOversharingAI Governance

 March 3, 20267 min read

-In early 2025, security researchers disclosed EchoLeak — a zero-click vulnerability in Microsoft 365 Copilot that carried a CVSS severity score of 9.3.
+In early 2025, security researchers disclosed EchoLeak - a zero-click vulnerability in Microsoft 365 Copilot that carried a CVSS severity score of 9.3.
 The exploit allowed attackers to silently exfiltrate email data through Copilot's natural language interface without any user interaction.
 Microsoft patched it.
-But the underlying problem that made EchoLeak possible — the fact that Copilot inherits every permission in your Microsoft 365 tenant without understanding business context — is not a bug.
-It's the architecture.
+But the underlying problem that made EchoLeak possible - the fact that Copilot inherits every permission in your Microsoft 365 tenant without understanding business context - is not a bug.
+It is the architecture.

 Fixing this requires three steps, in sequence.